Kinto/kinto/docs/tutorials/authentication-github.rst

 .. note::

-    If you have two-factor auth enabled, please refer to the `Github API documentation <https://developer.github.com/v3/oauth/>`_ for obtaining a Personal access token using the appropriate headers.
+    If you have two-factor auth enabled, please refer to the `GitHub API documentation <https://developer.github.com/v3/oauth/>`_ for obtaining a Personal access token using the appropriate headers.